tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Wait for Timeout H:M:S for those signals (12 hour max)
 - If success signals received, then CREATE_COMPLETE
 - If failure signal received, creation fails
+- If timeout is reached creation fails
+- CreationPolicy or WaitCondition